SovereignCloudStack/status-page-deployment/docs/monitoring.md

 ## Endpoints

-The services expose there metrics endpoints on different ports.
+The services expose their metrics endpoints on different ports.

 | Service      | Port (Name)          | Endpoint   |
 | ------------ | -------------------- | ---------- |